 The estimated yearly revenue (TTM) of Babbel is $15.4 million dollars.
-I can also see that Babbel employs approximately 434 people – which means they have the finances and ability to invest in content.
-To get a clearer view on this niche, let’s study the other companies that appear on the right sidebar.
+I can also see that Babbel employs approximately 434 people – which means they have the finances and ability to invest in content marketing and could potentially hire freelancers.

 Busuu, for example, has an estimated TTM of $80 million dollars a year.
 Memrise and Duolingo make $1M in yearly income.
 And EnglishCentral earns $55M a year from their online teaching platform.

-Although the income of a few companies might be (relatively) low, you should also consider the total funding they receive – Duolingo is a great example in our case.
+Besides, although the income of a few companies might be (relatively) low, you should also consider the total funding they receive – Duolingo is a great example in this case.

 To view all the necessary data related to funding and investments, scroll down a company’s Owler profile.

-Although there are many billion dollar industries out there that employ huge numbers of marketers, supply is higher than demand in many of them.
+Although there are many billion dollar industries out there that employ huge numbers of marketers, supply is higher than demand in many.

-To give you a clearer perspective of what I mean by choosing underserved niches, I’ll compare the travel niche to the health and food niche by looking at the number of Google results.
+To give you a clearer perspective of what I mean by underserved niches, I’ll compare the travel niche to the health and food niche using Google Search results.

-As a freelance writer, your job is to find the gaps in certain niches and fill them.
+As a freelance writer, your job is to fill the gaps in certain niches.
 And niching down will facilitate this for you…